nganguyen1234/Anomalies-Detection-in-Knowledge-Graph/README.md

 Detect anomalies using an Isolation Forest model.

+Sent detected anomalies to LLM for validation and reasoning.

 Evaluate performance using precision, recall, F1, and accuracy.

 Save results to JSON for analysis and debugging.